Topics Map > Wired

 1. Navigate to the Network Registration Form and login using your NetID and password.

-2. Once logged in, fill out the form with correct information.
+2. Fill out the form with correct information.
 The MAC address is very important to have correct.

 For help on finding the MAC address for gaming consoles, click here.